Ozoda-dev-dat/tg_bot_brando/replit.md

 - Status

 #### Stock
-Shows all products in the warehouse with:
+Shows products in the master's regional warehouse with:
 - Product name
 - Current quantity
 - Price
+- Region (for admin view)

+#### Add Product (Masters)
+Masters can add products to their own regional warehouse:
+1. Enter product name
+2. Enter quantity
+3. Enter price (in so'm)
+4. Enter category (optional, use "-" to skip)
+If product already exists in the region, quantity is added to existing stock.

 ### Delivery Workflow
 1. **+ New Delivery** - Initiates new order